jacksleight/statamic-bard-mutator/docs/mutators.md

 * **data (object):** The raw [node](data-formats.html#node-data) or [mark](data-formats.html#mark-data) data
 * **meta (array):** Metadata about the current node or mark (see below)

-Data mutators do not return a value, you can just modify the data objects directly.
-You can add multiple data mutators for the same node or mark, they'll be executed in the order they were added.
+Data mutators do not return a value, you can just modify the objects directly.
+You can add multiple data mutators for the same type, they'll be executed in the order they were added.

 ---

 ## Metadata

-The `$meta` argument contains metadata about the current node or mark and is only avalibale when using Bard Mutator's [render method](rendering.html).
+The `$meta` argument contains metadata about the current node or mark.
+It's only avalibale when using Bard Mutator's [render method](rendering.html).
 It's an array that contains the following keys:

 * **parent (object):** The parent node
 * **prev (object):** The previous node/mark